neurobagel/documentation/docs/maintaining.md

 ## Updating the data in your graph

+If you have followed the [initial setup](getting_started.md) and have deployed your Neurobagel node from our Docker Compose recipe, your node will have a dedicated graph database that only contains the data for your node.

+This makes updating the data in your graph a straightforward process.
+Once you have generated the updated files you want to upload, the process to update the data in your graph is:

+1. Shut down the Neurobagel node

+    ```bash
+    docker compose --profile full_stack down
+    ```

+2. Update the data files in [your `LOCAL_GRAPH_DATA` directory](config.md#uploading-data-to-the-graph-store)
+3. Restart the Neurobagel node

+    ```bash
+    docker compose --profile full_stack up -d
+    ```

+Here are some common scenarios where you might need to update the data in your graph:

 ### Following a change in my _dataset_

 When using Neurobagel tools on a dataset that is still undergoing data collection, you may need to update the Neurobagel annotations and/or graph-ready data for the dataset when you want to add new subjects or measurements or to correct mistakes in prior data versions.

 For any of the below types of changes, you will need to regenerate a graph-ready `.jsonld` file for the dataset which reflects the change.